wisniewskikr/chrisblog-it-java-regular/stream/java-stream-19-filter-related-allmatch/Readme.md

 ##### Description

-Stream.anyMatch() is like "WHERE ...
-ANY ..." for databases.
+Stream.allMatch() is like "WHERE ...
+ALL ..." for databases.